 All buildings must be designed to provide an acceptable level of fire safety and minimise the risks from increased heat and smoke on the building itself as well as the surrounding area and occupants.
 Minimising the risk of death and injury is of key importance and enabling a quick and safe evacuation in the event of a fire is essential.

-The recent case of Grenfell Tower in West London is now a firm example of a building design that failed to meet the necessary fire safety needs, resulting in 72 deaths and 70 injured.
+The case of Grenfell Tower in West London is now a firm example of a building design that failed to meet the necessary fire safety needs, resulting in 72 deaths and 70 injured.
 It has also been reported as the deadliest structural fire in the UK since 1988.

 As well as occupants, it is also important that a build’s design allows the building to continue to function after a fire, allowing it to withstand a certain amount of damage.
+Developing a business continuity plan with fire and security in mind ensures that the structural design supports a rapid return to operations, protecting both assets and livelihoods.

 How a building is designed can significantly impact how a fire starts, how it spreads and ultimately how it is controlled.